DEMCON/libstored/README.md

 debugging.
 The debugging protocol is ASCII based, writable by hand, easy to use dynamic lookup of variable names, and has support to easily add custom commands by adding another capability in a subclass of stored::Debugger.

+The FPGA does not support the debugging protocol.
+If you want to debug the FPGA, instantiate the store, which includes a Synchronizer, and use a bridge in C++ that has the same store, a Synchronizer connected to the FPGA, and a Debugger instance.
+The connect to this C++ bridge.

 ### <a name="debug_ex"></a>Example